-Probe finds no evidence of discrimination by TSA supervisor
+Probe: No bias by TSA supervisor, but profiling concerns

 ORLANDO, Fla.
-(AP) — Independent investigators say they were unable to corroborate reports that a Transportation Security Administration supervisor instructed air marshals to racially discriminate against passengers at Florida’s busiest airport.
+(AP) — Investigators were unable to corroborate specific allegations that a Transportation Security Administration supervisor instructed air marshals to racially discriminate against passengers at Florida’s busiest airport.

-The Department of Homeland Security’s Office of Inspector General last week told lawmakers that they couldn’t find supporting evidence that the supervisor had told air marshals to target African Americans at Orlando International Airport from 2005 to 2010.
+But investigators for the Department of Homeland Security’s Office of Inspector General uncovered other concerns about racial profiling by other TSA supervisors at Orlando International Airport.

-The Office of Inspector General launched the investigation a year ago at the request of U.S. lawmakers after three air marshals went public with the discrimination allegations.
+The Office of Inspector General told lawmakers last week that they couldn’t find supporting evidence that the supervisor under investigation had told air marshals to target African Americans from 2005 to 2010.

 The air marshals making the allegations say their concerns were raised while doing behavior detection exercises in which they would mingle with passengers, looking for suspicious behavior.